 The program is designed for executives and taught by outstanding, international professors.
 Participants come from different industries and have several years of management experience; professors teach and consult all over Europe and in the United States.
 Class discussions focus on real-world examples, with an emphasis on immediate application in the workplace.

-The cost of the program is CHF 75,000 (tuition fees CHF 63,000, selected expenses CHF 12,000) and payable in three installments spread over three years.
+The cost of the program is CHF 75,000 and payable in three installments spread over three years.
 It includes tuition as well as a big fraction of the expenses.
 Different scholarships are available (see our website for more details).

 The program begins in January and meets biweekly on Fridays and Saturdays until mid-May in Switzerland.
-Participants then spend an intensive summer residency of four weeks at the University of Rochester followed by an optional one-week seminar in Silicon Valley.
+Participants then spend an intensive summer residency of four weeks at the University of Rochester.
 Thereafter, instruction continues in Switzerland from mid-August until graduation in May of the following year.
 In spring, a one-week seminar in Shanghai completes the educational experience.
 The total duration of the program is 17 months.